 Maati, founded by Neha Kabra, works with a community in Rajasthan to create unique clothing with traditional Indian printing techniques.
 A part of the fabric is upcycled, the dyes and print colours are borrowed from nature (not animals) and the packaging is plastic-free.

-Hoomanwear is India’s first – and perhaps only – causewear brand, which donates 15% of all profits to organisations involved in meaningful work.
+Hoomanwear is India’s first – and perhaps only – causewear brand, which donates over 30% of all profits to organisations involved in meaningful work.
 Founder Harshil Vora is a passionate vegan, and all their t-shirts, crop tops and hoodies are plant-based (less than 5% synthetic fibers) and customizable with different vibes.
 They are made only on demand (zero waste), use certified sustainable inks, are free of animal ingredients and delivered in recycled pizza boxes or cloth bags!

 I was surprised to learn that most swimsuits leach microfibers into the ocean.
 And amazed to discover PANI Swimwear, founded by Leila, an international development professional from Mauritius who now calls Mumbai home.
 PANI makes body-positive swimsuits catered to a wide range of body types, designed from recycled fishing nets!
+Unfortunately the microfiber leaching persists with these, but atleast they’re part of a circular economy until something better comes along.

 Founded by animal lover Sheena Uppal, Renge sources surplus fabric from warehouses to produce unique, limited edition designs for women.
 Proceeds from Renge are also used to support animal sanctuaries in India.